oerpli/oerpli.github.io/_posts/2021-04-03-fdf-counter-arguments.md

 # Wasn't tested that way
 This argument employs a classic method of bad argumentation.
-It invokes the spectre of "untested medication that could cripple newborns" while in reality "untested" only refers to "not following bureaucratic protocol to the T".
+It invokes the spectre of "untested medication that could cripple newborns" while in reality "untested" only refers to "not following protocol to the T" (where the protocol wasn't designed to optimize outcomes but to optimize speed of approval).

 I think not a single person that ever brought up this argument would bet a non-trivial amount of dollars that the following statements are both true:
 - Two doses of vaccination X are safe, if administered 3 weeks apart (or up to 5 weeks apart)